sariodesign/starter/README.md

-# starter
+# Starter Kit
-Another stater kit for create website
+A complete tool for start your static site